Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 1 of 10)

 1969

-A brilliant song (and version) that makes one wonder what was involved in determining what became a hit back then and what became Top 40 roadkill.
-This blistering take, largely neutered when recorded by its composer Tommy James, remains by just about any measure a soul classic, one that deserved a far better fate than it ultimately received.
+A brilliant recording that makes one wonder what was involved in determining what became a hit back then and what became roadkill.
+This blistering take, largely neutered when recorded by composer Tommy James, remains by just about any measure a soul classic, one that deserved a better fate than it ultimately received.

 272. Say I Am